 - The Pine Terrace Motel, 1616 Route 30, Tupper Lake, NY 12986

 Fishing Guide Services

-Looking for insider information on our lake, ponds and rivers?
+Looking for insider information on our lakes, ponds, and rivers?
 The idea of a fishing trip sounds great, but you don't feel like lugging all of the gear along with you on vacation?
 First time fishing and you want to learn the ropes?

-We have the solution for you: contact one of our licensed NYS fishing guides and let them lead you on a remarkable fishing adventure.
+We have the solution: contact one of our licensed NYS fishing guides and let them lead you on a remarkable fishing adventure.